Sven-Göran Eriksson: Philippines national team

 On 27 October 2018, Eriksson returned to international football after he was appointed head coach of the Philippines national team on a six-month contract.
 He was recommended to the position by interim coach Scott Cooper, who took over after Terry Butcher's resignation in August; Eriksson and Cooper previously worked together for English club Leicester City.

 In October 2018, Eriksson met with the Filipino players during their training camp in Qatar.
 The 2018 AFF Championship was his first tournament leading the Philippines.
-With wins over Singapore and Timor-Leste, and draws with Thailand and Indonesia, the Philippines ended second place in Group B. However, Philippines were defeated by eventual champions Vietnam on 4–2 aggregate in the two-legged semi-finals.
+With wins over Singapore and Timor-Leste, and draws with Thailand and Indonesia, the Philippines ended second place in Group B. However, the Philippines were defeated by eventual champions Vietnam on 4–2 aggregate in the two-legged semi-finals.

 Eriksson was then tasked to lead the Philippines in the 2019 AFC Asian Cup—the team's first appearance in the tournament.
 They lost their first group match 1–0 to South Korea.
-This was followed by a 3–0 loss to China PR, which was coached by Eriksson's friend Marcello Lippi.
-Philippines ended their Asian Cup campaign in a 3–1 loss to Kyrgyzstan, where Stephan Schröck's consolation goal was the Philippines' first and only goal in the tournament.
+This was followed by a 3–0 loss to China, which was coached by Eriksson's friend Marcello Lippi.
+Philippines ended their Asian Cup campaign in a 3–1 loss to Kyrgyzstan, where Stephan Schröck's consolation goal was the Philippines' only goal in the tournament.

 After the Philippines' winless Asian Cup debut, Eriksson ended his tenure as head coach of the national team.
-However, he would continue to serve as a consultant.
+However, he continued to serve as a consultant for quite some time.

+Style of management

+Considered to be one of the greatest managers of all time, tactically, Eriksson was initially inspired by the style of his former teammate and manager Tord Grip early into his coaching career, who was in turn influenced by that of English managers Bob Houghton and Roy Hodgson, who introduced an innovative 4–4–2 formation into Swedish football, which made use of zonal marking and heavy pressing.
+While Eriksson's style was successful at IFK Göteborg, he also drew criticism from the fans for being overly pragmatic as a coach, with a focus on getting results over playing with flair, and placing a particular emphasis on the tactical awareness and work-rate of his teams.